 9. Yea, Alabama!

 Yea, Alabama!
 A Peek into the Past of One of the Most Storied Universities in the Nation, Volume I: 1819–1871 (Cambridge Scholars Publishing);

 Yea, Alabama!
 A Rare Glimpse into the Personal Diary of the University of Alabama, Volume II: 1871-1901, (Cambridge Scholars Publishing);

-> and Miss Crimson Explains “Yea, Alabama!” to Children: Yea Alabama for Children, Volume I. This is due late 2019.
+and Miss Crimson Explains “Yea, Alabama!” to Children: Yea Alabama for Children, Volume I. (Not yet published.)

-> Other volumes of the adult series and children's series are noted inside the website, and new works are always being researched, written, and published by Mr. Battles.
+Other volumes of the adult series and children's series are noted inside the website, and new works are always being researched, written, and published by Mr. Battles.